raiment-studios/monorepo/README.md

 ## What is the "Raiment"?

 Raiment Studios is creating an open source world designed to be enjoyable and easy to contribute to.

+**Think a Daggerfall-like game set in a voxel-based world that's easy to contribute to.**

 The projects include worldbuilding content (art, stories, assets, etc.), a rulebook, a voxel-based game engine, and a set of tools designed to make contributions easy.
 Please take a look at our [Vision statement](source/projects/organization/vision.md) to see if this is a project you'd like to contribute to!

 **Design goals**